cirodonaldesposito/cirodonaldesposito.github.io/_pages/about.md

   scrollable: true # adds a vertical scroll bar if there are more than 3 new posts items
   limit: 3 # leave blank to include all the blog posts
 ---
 Hello!
-I'm Ciro, an Assistant Professor of Entrepreneurship at Tilburg University, Jheronimus Academy of Data Science (JADS).
+I'm Ciro, an Assistant Professor of Data Entrepreneurship at Tilburg University, Jheronimus Academy of Data Science (JADS).
 I am part of the Data Entrepreneurship Unit led by Alexander Vossen.
 I am also a member of the Editorial Review Board of <em>Industry and Innovation</em>, from which I received the Best Reviewer Award in both 2025 and 2026.

 My research sits at the crossroads of entrepreneurship and data science.
 I study how entrepreneurs succeed, from securing early funding to forming strategic alliances, using and evaluating Natural Language Processing (NLP) and, more recently, Large Language Models (LLMs).
 My work has been published in <em>Small Business Economics</em> and <em>PeerJ Computer Science</em>, and presented at leading conferences, including AOM and BCERC.